QED1224/Toontown-Resources/Guide.md

 - The attack gag affected the group; or
 - Both gags affected the group.

-For example, there would be no bonus applied if there were two toons in battle, and they used Pixie Dust and Fruit Pie Slice because neither is a group attack.

 (Note: it appears that needing Laff was not a prerequisite for a Toon-up accuracy bonus.)

 # Trap <a name="trap"></a>